faceyspacey/respond-framework-docs-old/README.md

 ```

-> As far as perf, we automated render trigger/blocking like with reducers, using a combination of usage tracking + caching.
-Unlike the days of *reselect*, a single selector automatically works across multiple components.
-Think of your `state` object, containing both reducers + selectors, as your **UI Database**.
+> Unlike the days of *reselect*, a single selector automatically works across multiple components (using a WeakMap cache).
+Think of your `state` object--containing both reducers + selectors--as your **UI Database**.